Counterfactual Simulatability of LLM Explanations for Generation Tasks: Results

 \subsection{Human evaluation}

-GPT-4 Turbo explanations lead to generalizable counterfactuals and consistent mental models in the case of summarization, with approximately $0.8$ of the inferred information appearing in the counterfactual output on average.
+GPT-4 Turbo explanations lead to generalizable counterfactuals and consistent mental models in the case of summarization, with approximately $0.8$ of the inferred information appearing in the counterfactual output.
 In contrast, explanations in the medical suggestion setting are less generalizable and less precise (approximately $0.5$), indicating that LLMs may struggle more to reliably explain their behavior for this task.
-Chain-of-thought and Post-hoc explanations lead to similar results (see table \ref{tab:human_eval_results}).
+Chain-of-thought and Post-hoc explanations lead to similar results (see Table \ref{tab:human_eval_results}).
+For each pair of settings, we fit an independent sample t-test and find that the difference in both metrics when compared across tasks are significant ($p<0.05$), but not when compared across explanation types within the same task.

-Additionally, as a sanity check, we generate counterfactual outputs conditioned on the original explanation and verify that these result in a precision score of $1.00$.
-Since we expect that the model will perfectly follow the explanation, this precision score indicates that our framework does indeed capture how well models follow their explanations.
-Thus, the low precision scores for medical suggestion are due to the model's behavior not adhering to its explanation on that task rather than the evaluation setup.
+As a sanity check for the pipeline, we generate counterfactual outputs conditioned on the original explanation and verify that these result in a precision score of $1.00$.
+This validates that our framework captures how well models follow their explanations.
+Therefore, the low precision scores for medical suggestion are due to the model's behavior not adhering to its explanation on that task rather than the evaluation setup.